bizoru/beego-mongo-development/README.md

 ## MongoDB + Beego Development Environment

+### Requirements
+You need to install docker and docker-compose

 #### Create a new beego project using the beemongo image
 `docker run --rm -v "$(pwd)":/go/src/ -w /go/src beemongo bee new beego-docker`